cobriensr/deepseekr1-tauri/README.md

 To run the application:

-Go to https://www.deepseek.com and sign up for an api key, put a dollar or so on your account and then follow the steps below:
+Go to https://www.deepseek.com and sign up for an API key, put a dollar or so on your account, and then follow the steps below:

 Follow the prerequisites page for Tauri: https://v2.tauri.app/start/prerequisites/

-Afterwards clone the repo, run npm install from the /src/ directory and then add your api key to lib.rs line 15 in src-tauri/src/lib.rs:
+Afterward, clone the repo, run npm install from the /src/ directory, and then add your API key to lib.rs line 15 in src-tauri/src/lib.rs:

             api_key: String::from("")